 Cross-feeding interactions drive the fluorescent lifetime signal towards reduced pyocyanin.

 Although incapable of anaerobic fermentation, P. aeruginosa can co-colonize infection sites with other microbes that ferment in low-oxygen environments, including R. mucilaginosa.
 Fermentation products, such as butanediol and lactate, are metabolized by P. aeruginosa and promote pyocyanin production (11, 12, 40).
 In agreement, the fluorescence lifetime signal shifted towards reduced pyocyanin when P. aeruginosa was cross-fed R. mucilaginosa-derived supernatant.
-In previous studies with the same growth conditions, it was determined that P. aeruginosa metabolized pyruvate and lactate generated by R. mucilaginosa in supernatant (1).
+In previous studies with the same growth conditions, it was determined that P. aeruginosa metabolized pyruvate and lactate generated by R. mucilaginosa in the supernatant (1).
 The presence of fermentation metabolites may be used by P. aeruginosa as an indicator of low oxygen, driving production of pyocyanin before oxygen is completely depleted.

 Conclusion.